MelTsou/cs50w/README.md

 It fulfills the mobile-responsiveness requirement.
 ### Future Development
 The `meta` JSON field, the `kek_id` field and the separate `enc_services.py` are there so it's easy to add seen status, KEK rotation, etc.

+## Disclaimer: CS50 Academic Honesty
+This repository contains my personal solutions to Harvard’s CS50 Web Programming with Python and JavaScript.
+It is published for portfolio purposes only.
+Per CS50’s academic honesty policy, students should not copy or submit any of this code as their own.